kwan22/habits/level4.md

 </details>

 ## Bottlenecks
 A general understanding of what bottlenecks are and how they influence all of movement.
-This is usually divided between resolving a horizontal vs vertical bottleneck, but can also be dictated by other factors such as activating an entity.
+The bottleneck is defined as the limiting factor in achieving an objective.
+Think of a group of people meeting at a rendezvous for a group departure: last one to show up is the bottleneck.
+In Celeste, this is usually divided between resolving a horizontal vs vertical bottleneck, but can also be dictated by other factors such as activating an entity.
 The goal is to be conscious of these: some are difficult to greed and optimize well and may compromise consistency, but having awareness of these provides us with guidance on what the limits are.
+At Level 4, we look to be able to identify the movement objectives and tailor our movement options (based on the speed hierarchy) to resolve the bottleneck.

 <details>
   <summary>Supers and hypers</summary>